Special considerations

 See Practice Note: Contributions of the parties.
 The following Precedent letter may be sent by practitioners to their clients: Financial applications to the court—client guide.

-In a small number of cases contributions may be taken into account.
-The test has been allied to the test for conduct (per Baroness Hale of Richmond in Miller v Miller, McFarlane v McFarlane [2006] UKHL 24, [2006] 1 FLR 1186), ie where the disparity in the contributions of the parties to the welfare of the family are such that they would be 'inequitable to disregard', they should be considered.
+In a vanishingly small fraction of cases, special contribution may be taken into account.
+The test has been likened to the test for conduct (per Baroness Hale of Richmond in Miller v Miller, McFarlane v McFarlane [2006] UKHL 24, [2006] 1 FLR 1186), ie where the disparity in the contributions of the parties to the welfare of the family are such that they would be 'inequitable to disregard', they should be

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.